Simon Baker, updated 10 December 2013

 Horizontal-IPS'?
 It certainly seems these are just slightly updated versions of

-H-IPS panels.
+H-IPS panels as was e-IPS.
 It's possible as well that UH-IPS is just the same thing as e-IPS,

 with different manufacturers using different terminology to try and separate

 their displays.
-I suspect that UH-IPS is either the same thing as e-IPS, or a
+We suspect that UH-IPS is either the same thing as e-IPS, or a

 sub-category of that development, which in turn is a sub-category of H-IPS.

-Some spec sheets from LG give some clues as to the differences.
-The lines separating the subpixels are smaller than with H-IPS and therefore the UH-IPS technology has an 18% higher aperture ratio.
-This will supposedly improve brightess and enhance contrast, all while allowing them to save energy.
-LG have used this terminology with their LED backlght models.
+Some spec sheets from LG.Display give some clues as to the differences.
+The lines separating the sub-pixels are smaller than with H-IPS and therefore the UH-IPS technology has an 18% higher aperture ratio.
+This will supposedly improve brightness and enhance contrast, all while allowing them to save energy.
+LG have used this terminology with some of their LED backlight monitors.

 Above: Close up macro photo of UH-IPS / H2-IPS structure from HP ZR30W screen.